 If you are already travelling along Highway 1 you are on the right track.
 If you are travelling along Highway 101 take Exit 28 to Highway 1 and turn right which will allow you to experience the region of the Clare Acadian Shore.

 Just up the road along the main highway you can’t miss the majestic Église Saint-Bernard Church.
-Although the interior is closed for 2020, the impressive architecture, an interpretive panel and a great photo opp makes this a worthwhile stop.
+Although the interior is closed, the impressive architecture, an interpretive panel and a great photo opp makes this a worthwhile stop.
 Take a walk around the back for impressive views of the bay.
-This impressive granite church is home to a summer art expo.

 Belliveau Cove was a renowned boat-building community during the age of sail.
 At the Belliveau Cove Municipal Park you will also find a 5-km seaside walking trail, a lighthouse, a Saturday Farmer’s Market and an art market on Sundays.